How to Use AI to Improve Your Public Speaking Skills (Without Increasing Anxiety)

 Learn more about Liam

-Public speaking improves by starting small and scaling up, not by throwing yourself in the deep end.
-When people attempt high stakes speaking situations before they are ready, they often create negative experiences.
-Anxiety spikes, preparation feels insufficient, and speakers struggle to feel positive about the outcome.
-Over time, these experiences compound into a cycle where speaking becomes something to dread rather than improve at.
-This cycle can stall growth for months or years if not addressed deliberately.
+You get better at public speaking by starting small and scaling up, not by throwing yourself in the deep end.
+When people attempt a high stakes presentation before they are ready, they usually create a bad experience: anxiety spikes, the preparation feels thin, and they walk away convinced they are no good at this.
+Over time those experiences compound into a habit of dread, and that habit can stall progress for years.

 Why Throwing Yourself in the Deep End Creates Negative Speaking Experiences